-Diagnosing tumefactive multiple sclerosis is difficult because symptoms of the disease are similar to those of other conditions.
+Diagnosing tumefactive MS can be challenging because symptoms of the disease are similar to those of other conditions.
 Your doctor will ask questions about your symptoms, and your personal and family medical history.

-A variety of tests can confirm tumefactive multiple sclerosis.
-To begin, your doctor may order an MRI.
-This test uses pulses of radio wave energy to create a detailed picture of your brain and spinal cord.
+A variety of tests can confirm tumefactive MS. To begin, your doctor may order an MRI.
+This test uses pulses of radiowave energy to create a detailed picture of your brain and spinal cord.
 This imaging test helps your doctor identify the presence of lesions on your spinal cord or brain.

 Small lesions can suggest other types of MS, while larger lesions may suggest tumefactive multiple sclerosis.
-But the discovery of lesions doesn’t mean you have MS, tumefactive or otherwise.
-You’ll have to complete more testing to confirm a diagnosis.
+However, the presence or lack of lesions doesn’t confirm or exclude MS, tumefactive or otherwise.
+The diagnosis of MS requires a thorough history, physical exam, and combination of tests.

 Other medical tests include a nerve function test.
 This measures the speed of electrical impulses through your nerves.
-Your doctor may also complete a lumbar puncture, also called a spinal tap.
-A needle is inserted in your lower back to remove a sample of cerebrospinal fluid.
+Your doctor may also complete a lumbar puncture, otherwise known as a spinal tap.
+In this procedure, a needle is inserted in your lower back to remove a sample of cerebrospinal fluid.
 A spinal tap can diagnose a variety of medical conditions.
 These include:

 - serious infections